‘Sons Of Anarchy’ Star Charlie Hunnam Planning A Surprise Cameo On ‘Mayans MC’?

 FX has already ordered a pilot for Sutter’s new series, which is expected to begin production any day now.
 The show will start after the events on Sons of Anarchy, which means the majority of the story will take place outside of Jax’s timeline.
 Even still, Hunnam recently admitted that Jax could still make an appearance via flashback or dream sequence.

-Of course, Hunnam didn’t confirm whether or not he’ll be a part of the series.
+Of course, Hunnam didn’t confirm whether he’ll be a part of the series.
 Just Jared reveals that he did, however, admit that he’ll be paying attention to the show and that the spin-off sounds “exciting.”

 “I really think that, honestly, anything that Kurt [Sutter] is doing I’m excited about, ’cause I think he’s a phenomenal writer and has such a unique voice and vision,” Hunnam shared.
 “I obviously got to know very, very well the world of California motorcycle clubs and I just think it’s a very rich, vital, exciting world.
 I think that the idea is that they’re going to focus on Mayans, so it’s exciting.
 I’ll certainly be tuning in.”

 Hunnam would have to clear up his schedule a little if he agreed to a cameo on Mayans MC.
-The star is currently working on a number of different projects, including appearances on The Lost City of Z, King Arthur: Legend of the Sword, and Papillon.
+The star is currently working on a number of different projects, including appearances in The Lost City of Z, King Arthur: Legend of the Sword, and Papillon.
 Although he’s clearly making a name for himself on the big screens, a return to the world of Sons of Anarchy would be huge for fans.

 According to Entertainment Weekly, Sutter is working with a team of writers and producers to develop the spin-off.
 Sutter wrote, produced, and directed Sons of Anarchy, which was one of FX’s highest-rated dramas.
 This time around, Sutter hired on Elgin James to help create the show and is taking a more hands-off approach.